p-well/text_frequency_analysis/README.md

 **Instructions:**

 Argument ```-t/--top_numb``` is an optional argument that can be omitted.
-It this case script will shown 10 top frequent words.
+In this case script will show 10 top frequent words.

 Script will not run if you enter wrong filepath or specify not integer value in ```-t``` flag.